BCIT-DDC/fuzzy-search-example/README.md

 <!-- -   [x] Add Changelog -->

 -   [ ] Implement in Vue.js
--   [ ] Add speech API polyfils for other browsers
+-   [ ] Add speech API polyfills for other browsers

 See the [open issues](https://github.com/BCIT-DDC/fuzzy-search-example/issues) for a full list of proposed features (and known issues).